Begonia quadrialata

-Begonia quadrialata is a species of flowering plant in the family Begoniaceae, with a native range from central Tropical Africa down to Angola.
+Begonia quadrialata is a species of flowering plant in the family Begoniaceae, with a native range from central Tropical Africa down to Angola, including Mount Nimba.
+It has a rhizomatous growth habit, ovate, lime-green leaves, sometimes with thick red venation, and yellow to orange-yellow flowers.
+It is a relatively small plant that grows best in higher humidity, making it suitable for terrariums.
 A molecular phylogenetic analysis published in 2004 indicates that B. quadrialata is most closely related to B. potamophila.